 President Obama's recent nominee to head the Food and Drug Administration (FDA) is Robert Califf.
 Mr. Califf has received huge consulting fees from large pharmaceutical corporations to push their agenda.
 Worse than that, he played a significant role in the approval of an anti-coagulant medication that is literally killing people.

 Rivaroxaban, better known as Xarelto®, has been associated with hundreds of adverse events involving fatal and near-fatal hemorrhaging since it received FDA approval in 2011.
 Within three years of its arrival on pharmacy shelves, the number of injuries due to Xarelto's side effects has surpassed those caused by rival medication Pradaxa (dabigitran).
+So far, the number of Xarelto lawsuits has passed the 1,900 mark and is well on its way to 2,000.

 Medical malpractice is another common source of litigation.
 Given the recent news that has come to light over the side effects of Xarelto (rivaroxaban) and the inaccurate dosing information that has led to injury and death, some victims wonder if they have grounds for a medical malpractice suit against their physician and health care provider.